Our purpose is to create heroes, grow businesses, and change lives.

 Each video they create will hopefully be better than the last, so you really want your videographer to take feedback well.
 If they are always trying to better themselves, this should happen automatically.

 You’ll want to also make sure they’re interested in learning about new technologies and workflows.

-Think about this: the videographer is probably going to be the only employee who focuses on video, so they can’t rely on a manager or colleague to help them when it comes to video marketing.
+Think about this: the videographer is probably going to be the only employee who focuses solely on video, so they can’t rely on a manager or colleague to help them when it comes to video sales and marketing.